content top

 Pre-K information continued…

-Follows the same expectations for the Pearl, Ruby and Emerald Classes.
+Follows the same expectations for the Ruby, Topaz and Emerald Classes.

 In addition: